Webster Schroeder High School

 Product (Robot) requirements: Cost, Weight, Size, Safety, and purchased components constraints.

 What does SparX offer to students?
-Test out careers to see if you really like it; Develop practical Life Skills & Teamwork; “The Hardest Fun you will ever have”; and there is over $80 M in Scholarships available too.
+Test out careers to see if you really like it; Develop practical Life Skills & Teamwork; “The Hardest Fun you will ever have”; and there are over 200 providers and $80 M in Scholarships available too.

 Speech and Debate